 As indicated above, some of the working members also hold historical partner interests.
-This means that in addition to their working member interests, of Lazard Group's current managing directors, including our Chairman and Chief Executive Officer, and of our former managing directors, also hold historical partner interests.
-Our Chairman and Chief Executive Officer purchased his historical partner interest from an affiliate of Michel David-Weill in connection with his retention as the Head of Lazard and Chairman of the Executive Committee in January 2002.
+This means that in addition to their working member interests, nine current managing directors of Lazard Group or managing directors who will become managing directors of LFCM Holdings, including Mr. Wasserstein, our Chairman and Chief Executive Officer, and 19 former managing directors, also hold historical partner interests.
+Mr. Wasserstein purchased his historical partner interest from an affiliate of Michel David-Weill in connection with his retention as the Head of Lazard and Chairman of the Executive Committee in January 2002.

-The working members who hold historical partner interests will, at their option, either be redeemed for cash in the redemption or will exchange their historical partner interests for shares of our common stock.
-Mr. Wasserstein, who owns substantially all of the historical partner interests held by current working members, has elected to exchange his historical partner interest for shares of our common stock.
-Any working member who elects to exchange his or her historical partner interests for shares of our common stock will be entitled to receive the number of shares of our common stock (valued at the price per share in the equity public offering) equal in value to the aggregate price that such working member would have been able to receive in cash in the redemption.
-The exchange of these historical partner interests for shares of our common stock will be effected by the working members contributing their historical partner interests to a newly formed corporation, and then exchanging the shares of that corporation with Lazard Ltd for shares of our common stock.
+Mr. Wasserstein, who owns substantially all of the historical partner interests held by current working members, will exchange his historical partner interests for shares of our common stock.
+Mr. Wasserstein will be entitled to receive the number of shares of our common stock (valued at the price per share in the equity public offering) equal in value to \$32.9 million, the amount that Mr. Wasserstein would have been entitled to receive in cash in the redemption.
+The exchange of these historical partner interests for shares of our common stock will be effected by Mr. Wasserstein contributing his historical partner interests to a newly formed corporation, and then exchanging the shares of that corporation with Lazard Ltd for shares of our common stock.